 Thrumster House – Living History

 Once inside Thrumster House, we were welcomed by both mother and daughter team, Islay & Catherine.
 They were both very generous and accommodating, and after a nice chat, we were guided to our room located on the first floor.
 Inevitably, my eyes wandered around as we made our way to our new home for the next two nights.
 There were numerous family photos decorating both the wooden tables and the piano which was near to the stairwell.
-Then I scanned the cozy seating area in front of the roaring fireplace and the inviting gin bottles set behind the couch ready to be sipped and savored.
+Then I scanned the cozy seating area in front of the roaring fireplace and the inviting gin bottles set behind the couch ready to be sipped and savoured.

 As described on its website, Thrumster House is “a Victorian property whose former laird house was designed to host parties of friends who would meet to enjoy all the activities associated with a family-run country estate.”
 And in true form, both Catherine and her mom “maintain the old-world ambiance of a traditional sporting holiday in relaxed and friendly surroundings.”
 As described by the hostess, the house was built in 1790 but her family took ownership of the house in 1929.
 Undoubtedly, both ladies are doing a spectacular job to keep the authenticity of the house, and as a result, it is living history.
 It should be noted that there are two bedrooms in the house itself but also three self-catering cottages in the grounds as well.